cheme/boot_site_torrent/README.md

 Script is as basic as possible just for testing (do not use).

 Only tested on chromium, no care for old browser (especially webcrypto requirement).

+Currently biased on angular application (see dirty ReplaceContent method) but could be extended to single page appli.